Equity in St. Vrain Valley Schools

 St. Vrain Valley Schools has invested millions of dollars in our schools.
 This has included the $16.6 million Race-to-the-Top grant, and the $3.6 million Investing in Innovation (i3) grant.
 These investments included significant upgrades to school buildings and classrooms, in addition to the wide implementation of STEM focus programming and the opening of the district’s Innovation Center.

 St. Vrain Valley Schools offers robust curriculum and programs that are giving all students a strong competitive advantage for future success.
-Through the Innovation Center and the Career Development Center, students can earn many industry certifications and gain experience in fast growing technology and manufacturing industries.
+Through the Innovation Center and the Career Elevation and Technology Center, students can earn many industry certifications and gain experience in fast growing technology and manufacturing industries.

 Pathways in Technology Early College High School